trema/trema/features/examples/switch-event/README.md

 * Diagnose Controller environment:
     * Check which controller is handling the messages for a certain switch.
-    * Forward a copy of message to another user-defined controller for debug level logging, etc.
+    * Forward a copy of a message to another user-defined controller for debug level logging, etc.
 * Dynamically change configuration:
     * Add/Remove a controller on a running network setup.